toddstoffel/analytics_benchmark/README.md

 ### Performance Leaders

 - **ClickHouse**: Exceptional performance across all query types with 100% success rate and consistently fast execution times.
 Particularly strong for simple aggregations and filtering operations, with excellent scalability to complex analytical queries.
 - **StarRocks**: Outstanding performance with 100% query success rate and highly competitive execution times.
-Demonstrates excellent consistency across different query patterns with total execution time of 6.75 seconds.
+Demonstrates excellent consistency across different query patterns with total execution time of 6.76 seconds.
-- **Apache Doris**: Balanced performance characteristics suitable for general analytical workloads with full query compatibility
+- **Apache Doris**: Balanced performance characteristics suitable for general analytical workloads with full query compatibility and competitive 7.66 second total execution time.

-- Data load performance varies widely: MariaDB ColumnStore and ClickHouse are fastest for ingestion, while TiDB/TiFlash is the slowest due to its architecture.
+**Data Loading Performance**: MariaDB ColumnStore leads in bulk ingestion speed (39 seconds), followed by ClickHouse (57 seconds) and Doris (85 seconds).
+TiDB/TiFlash requires more time (159 seconds) due to Lightning bulk import and TiFlash replica creation across all tables.

 ### System-Specific Insights

-**ClickHouse Analysis**: Demonstrates outstanding performance with perfect 100% query success rate (20/20 queries) and fastest overall execution time (6.38 sec).
+**ClickHouse Analysis**: Demonstrates outstanding performance with perfect 100% query success rate (20/20 queries) and fastest overall execution time (6.41 sec).
 Shows excellent optimization for both simple and complex analytical patterns, making it ideal for high-performance analytical workloads.
 Also among the fastest for bulk data ingestion (57.00 sec).

-**StarRocks Analysis**: Delivers exceptional performance with perfect 100% query success rate (20/20 queries) and highly competitive total execution time (6.75 sec).
+**StarRocks Analysis**: Delivers exceptional performance with perfect 100% query success rate (20/20 queries) and highly competitive total execution time (6.76 sec).
 Shows excellent vectorized execution capabilities and strong optimization for both simple and complex analytical patterns, making it a strong contender for high-performance analytical workloads.
 Data load speed is also competitive (100.00 sec).

 **TiDB/TiFlash Analysis**: Achieves 100% query success rate (20/20 queries) with total execution time of 57.16 sec.
 TiDB shows significantly improved analytical performance with TiFlash replicas enabled across all tables, making it much more competitive with purpose-built OLAP systems.
 Most queries now execute in sub-second timeframes, with only complex analytical queries (queries 14, 15) showing longer execution times.
 The system provides the unique advantage of unified HTAP capabilities—enabling transactional and analytical workloads on the same dataset without ETL processes.
 Performance varies by query complexity, with simple to moderate queries executing very competitively and only the most complex analytical patterns taking longer.
 Data load speed (159.31 sec) reflects the overhead of TiDB Lightning bulk import and TiFlash replica creation across all three tables.
 TiDB/TiFlash is now a strong choice for organizations prioritizing hybrid transactional/analytical workloads with substantially improved analytical query performance.